Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/08/advanced-ruby-gsub-with-regular-expressions.md

 puts content
 ```

-Basic `gsub` usage looks for the first string, and replaces it with the second one.
+Basic `gsub` usage looks for the first string and replaces it with the second one.

 You can see from the output that this replaces the `:::` strings, but this isn’t enough to solve our requirement just yet.